TysonStanley/furniture/README.md

 The package is most useful in conjunction with other tidy tools to get data cleaned/tidied and start exploratory data analysis.
 I recommend using packages such as `library(dplyr)`, `library(tidyr)`, and `library(ggplot2)` with `library(furniture)` to accomplish this.

 The most important function--`table1`--is simply built for both exploratory descriptive analysis and communication of findings.
 See vignettes or [tysonstanley.github.io](https://tysonstanley.github.io/) for several examples of its use.
-Also see the pre-print of our paper in the [R Journal](https://journal.r-project.org/archive/2017/RJ-2017-037/RJ-2017-037.pdf).
+Also see our paper in the [R Journal](https://journal.r-project.org/archive/2017/RJ-2017-037/RJ-2017-037.pdf).